 Keep pests out of your home.

-Cockroaches, their droppings, and rodents (mice and rats) can trigger asthma attacks.
+Rodents (mice and rats) and cockroaches can trigger allergy or asthma attacks if you are allergic to them.
 Take these steps to help prevent pests:

 - Fix leaks in sinks and toilets.

 - Put trays under your plants, radiators, and refrigerator.
 Check the trays for water and clean them often.